Meet Our Teaching Faculty

 Robert Brownstein

 Robert Brownstein’s musical training began in utero because his mother was an accomplished classical pianist and spent hours practicing.
 Then, through her training, he was playing Bach, Beethoven, and show tunes by the age of 4.
 His first performance was in kindergarten when he performed his pieces and accompanied his school for the holiday recital.
 With a degree in music from the State University of New York at Plattsburgh, Robert has made it his mission to spread the joy of learning to play piano to anyone interested and has been teaching for over 30 years.
 He has developed a variety of fun and innovative techniques and shortcuts to make playing piano accessible to all and has proven time and time again that it is never too late to start.
-Robert teaches private piano lessons.
+Robert teaches private piano lessons at Fort Mason.

 Lea Centauri